Academic Catalog 2025-2026

 SOWK 334 - Clinical Perspectives on DSM Diagnoses

 Course content related to taxonomy, etiology, and diagnostic impressions of psychiatric disorders will be presented.
-Social Work services will be analyzed in relation to the disorders.
+Social Work services will be analyzed in relation to the disorders, with a focus on the influence of social class, gender, race, ethnicity, and poverty on mental disorders.

 Credits: 3